romland/xorzee/README.md

 [1] If it can run on that, it will run on any other.

 ## Working on now
+- button to reconnect websockets
 - take screenshots using dispmanx (in camera preview) -- check performance on Zero
 	- run camera in preview (does that cost a lot? check) and incorporate dispmanx as screenshotter instead of ffmpeg (e.g. what https://github.com/AndrewFromMelbourne/raspi2png does)
 	note: this adds a dependency on libpng: sudo apt-get install libpng12-dev

 ## Quick do's
+- Bonjour: cameras should hand out the 'motionStream' port, not the www port (from motionStream we can get to all other ports)
 - add "signalSecret" setting (used primarily for 'fetch') -- used so that signals cannot be (as) easily spoofed
 - be able to ignore motion processing (ie. just use as 'real time' streamer)
 - rename all config options to use camelCase